 Or DIY and have lavender scented storage!

-We regularly cycle from home (in Tewkesbury) to Sainsbury's in Cheltenham (about 7 miles) using the back lanes which are far more pleasant because we find them safer, there are far fewer cars and also some lovely views.
-It takes about 30 minutes because we aren't racers, we don't have road (racing) bikes and we like to take in those views ;) Another ten minutes cycling and you can get to Waitrose (also using the back lanes / cycle paths).
+We regularly cycle from home (in Tewkesbury) to Cheltenham (about 8 miles) using the back lanes which are far more pleasant because we find them safer, there are far fewer cars and also some lovely views.
+It takes about 40 minutes because we aren't racers, we don't have road (racing) bikes and we like to take in those views ;)

 Think you may have too much to carry?
 For some people, it's not a problem, simples.